 GREAT Barrier Island is referred to as 'the Barrier' by locals, but could have easily been called 'the Great'.
-Not only is it stunning, but what makes it great, is that it is so different from most other places in New Zealand.
+It is stunning, but what makes it great, is that it is so different from most other places in New Zealand.

-The island lies in the outer Hauraki Gulf, 90 kilometres north-east of central Auckland.
+This subtropical island lies in the outer Hauraki Gulf, 90 kilometres north-east of central Auckland.
 With an area of 285 square kilometres, it is the sixth-largest island of New Zealand.
 The highest point, Hirakimata Mt Hobson is 621 metres above sea level.
-The Barrier currently has around 950 inhabitants, mostly living from farming, tourism and conservation, pest management and recreation.
+The Barrier currently has around 1000 inhabitants, mostly living from farming, tourism and conservation, pest management and recreation.